Foxwhisper/Crowdfunding_ETL/README.md

 - Clean and then export the DataFrame as contacts.csv and save it to your GitHub repository.

 # Create the Crowdfunding Database
-1. Inspect the four CSV files, and then sketch an ERD of the tables by using QuickDBDLinks to an external site..
+1. Inspect the four CSV files, and then sketch an ERD of the tables by using QuickDBDLinks to an external site.

 2. Use the information from the ERD to create a table schema for each CSV file.